Your Driving Habits Offer Clues

 People are becoming less courteous drivers.

-One clue: drivers are using their turn indicators less than ever.
+A few clues: drivers are using their turn indicators less than ever.
 Turn indicators might as well be options on the cars of some drivers.
+Many people still text and drive – leading to a big queue after them in traffic!

 Has this happened to you?
 You’re stopped in a turn lane waiting for an oncoming car to pass only to have the car turn without signaling.
 Gee, you think, I could’ve made my turn if I’d known the person in the other car was going to slow down and turn.